 Sotogrande is a part of the San Roque municipality and its famous for its golden sand beaches and crystalline waters.
 Sotogrande has approximately 3,000 permanent inhabitants, but during the holiday season, the population easily exceeds 12,000 people.
 Most of these people are repeat visitors who appreciate the luxurious yet discrete nature of Sotogrande.

-This is one of the most visited beaches in Sotogrande.
+We start of this list of things to do in Sotogrande with one of the most visited beaches in town.
 Torreguadiaro Beach is famous in all corners of Spain for its spectacular views and the fine, golden sand mixed with tiny pebbles, which has earned this beach the nickname Playa de las Conchas (beach of the shells).
 The beach is around 60 meters wide and has a wide range of entertainment options for visitors.

 Unlike Torreguadiaro, Alcaidesa Beach lies somewhat off the beaten track.
 This gorgeous beach stands out above all others as it offers one of the most natural and rustic environments in the region.
 It is one of the cleanest beaches and also has a special section reserved for nudist visitors.

 Flying to Spain?
 Use this Air France special offer and save up to 30%.

 Speaking of exciting things to do in Sotogrande, we just have to mention Cala Sardinia.
 Despite the increased waives of tourists throughout the year, Cala Sardinia is one of the few (still) truly-pristine beaches in the area.
 It has fine dark sand and is considered one of the most isolated beaches in Sotogrande and Southern Spain.
 The beach’s isolation is probably the main reason it’s known among locals beach as Playa El Cabrero (Goatherd Beach).